bosstwobread/YFormIntelligence/README.md

 - Export functionality with customization options

 This configuration system provides a powerful and flexible way to build complex business applications with minimal code, focusing on configuration rather than implementation.

+For more examples, please refer to the demoForConfiguration file